|

 Regular atm machines always have to be re-stocked with cash, which is a hassle that most merchants don't want to deal with.
 Hiring an armored car service to do this gets expensive and cuts into the profit that the machine is making, which makes the cashless atm even more appealing.

-Cashless atm machines can easily be set up in drive thru applications where a regular cash dispensing machine wouldn't work without going to considerable expense to install an outside machine, or a wall unit.
+Point of Banking machines can easily be set up in drive thru applications where a regular cash dispensing machine wouldn't work without going to considerable expense to install an outside machine, or a wall unit.

 |